iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> Their automated system didn't take my insurance, and I was charged the full amount.
+I called 3 weeks before my card was to be charged, and they opened a ticket but it wasn't resolved in time, so I have to pay the full amount and follow up on my own to make sure I get my credit.
+Also, the doctor was nice and helpful, but the medicine he prescribed didn't work and I was unable to contact the doctor who prescribed it when my prescription was over and I still had the present health issue.<br> :date: __2020-11-24 17:17:13__

 > Crashes before i even have a chance to create an account.<br> :date: __2020-11-20 22:09:55__

 > Disconnected, would not connect me with a physician<br> :date: __2020-11-19 14:49:15__